Fee Relief & Bursaries

 Fee relief can be accessed in the following manner:

 A bursary is an amount paid towards the fees of a student by the Catholic Education Foundation to assist those families who genuinely cannot afford to pay the school fees.
 Applications are available from school office.
-The closing date for 2016 Bursaries is 20 May 2017 to enable the school to meet Catholic Education Foundation time lines.
+There are 4 types of Bursaries on offer:

 The applications will be required for lodgement at the eldest sibling’s school.
-This will assist to facilitate the assessment of outstanding fees including siblings of the family attending other Catholic Systemic Schools.
-The assessment is family based rather than individual student applications required by the bursary system.
+This will assist to facilitate the assessment of outstanding fees including siblings attending other Catholic Systemic Schools.
+The assessment is family based.

 Your co-operation and responsibility is greatly appreciated to ensure fees and any arrears are paid in order to deliver vital educational services for your child and our student.